x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/set-up-public-folders.md

 > For more information about the storage quotas and limits for public folders, see [Exchange Online Limits](https://go.microsoft.com/fwlink/p/?LinkID=391188).

 > [!IMPORTANT]
-> The procedure in this article guided you through the process of creating Public Folders the 1st time.
+> The procedure in this article guides you through the process of creating public folders for the first time.

 ## What do you need to know before you begin?